Section 4.2: Collecting Samples

-Insert the spoon so that the bottom side is touching the top of the extractor.
+Insert the spoon so that the curved side is touching the top of the extractor.
 See the graphic to right.

 3. Once in, leave the spoon in place, and place your hands on the blue metal handle.
 Rotate the increment borer 3 half rotations counter-clockwise.

 4. Next, slowly remove the now upward facing spoon and carefully inspect your tree core (Figure 18).
-Those handling the core need to be wearing gloves as shown in Figure 18 and 19.
+Those handling the tree core sample will put on gloves, as shown in Figure 18 and 19.

 If the spoon is stuck, insert back into the extractor gently and do more counter-clockwise rotations and/or gently wiggle the spoon free.